oksankas/Sushi_belt_PSD95/README.md

 This code is design to simulate and identify extended sushi-belt model describing trafficking of proteins and RNA within neurons.

 The model is based on the code from [that repository](https://github.com/ahwillia/Williams-etal-Synaptic-Transport) and [paper](http://dx.doi.org/10.7554/eLife.20556).

+Adapted Sushi-Belt model for Synapse Proteomics © 2025 by Oksana Sorokina is licensed under CC BY 4.0